Repeat after me: “If I want to be a millionaire I must help a million people.”

 2. Join the Search

-Cost of living is at an all time high so it’s no secret that times are hard.
-The person who is on the hunt for work knows this all to well.
+Cost of living is at an all-time high so it’s no secret that times are hard.
+The person who is on the hunt for work knows this all too well.
 The good thing is there is always hope.
 Email a job posting to friend who is looking.
-Or leave a print out of a yoga job ad on your neighbor’s car that says , “Yoga Queen”.
+Or leave a print out of a yoga job ad on your neighbor’s car that says, “Yoga Queen”.
 Even if she’s not looking, she’ll probably appreciate the gesture.
 Cost to you: $0

 3. Post a Note

 I’m convinced Post-it notes are one of the greatest gifts to mankind.
 I don’t know what I’d do without Post-it notes.
-They are perfect to use as book marks, reminders to stick on my computer for work and taking phone messages, etc. They are also extremely useful when it comes to random acts of kindness.
+They are perfect to use as bookmarks, reminders to stick on my computer for work and taking phone messages, etc. They are also extremely useful when it comes to random acts of kindness.
 We all have those days when we feel like we’re ugly, failures and not worth anything.
 I happen to know that it’s totally not true, but a stranger may not know.
-That’s why it’s Post-it note to the rescue.
+That’s why it’s a Post-it note to the rescue.
 Go to the gym and leave a note on the scale that says, “No matter what the scale says, remember you are beautiful.”
-Or put a note in a library book that says, “You are enough”
+Or put a note in a library book that says, “You are enough” I absolutely love these fun-shaped sticky notes.

 Cost to you: $1